-DCCED, in conjunction with a to be selected partner, will identify and address the rehabilitation and reconstruction of the following types of housing affected by the 2018 Cook Inlet Earthquake: public housing (including administrative offices), HUD-assisted housing, affordable housing, McKinney-Vento Homeless Assistance Act funded shelters and housing for the homeless, including emergency shelters and transitional and permanent housing for the homeless; and private market units receiving project-based assistance, or with tenants that participate in the Section 8 Housing Choice Voucher Program.
+DCCED, in conjunction with a to be selected partner/vendor, may identify and address the rehabilitation and reconstruction of the following types of housing affected by the 2018 Cook Inlet Earthquake: public housing (including administrative offices), HUD-assisted housing, affordable housing, McKinney-Vento Homeless Assistance Act funded shelters and housing for the homeless, including emergency shelters and transitional and permanent housing for the homeless; and private market units receiving project-based assistance, or with tenants that participate in the Section 8 Housing Choice Voucher Program.

-In Substantial Amendment #2, DCCED may propose the HUD-Assisted Housing Program to evaluate all HUD-Assisted housing within the Disaster Recovery Areas.
+In a future substantial amendment, DCCED may propose the HUD-Assisted Housing Program to evaluate all HUD-Assisted housing within the Disaster Recovery Areas.
 This may include Seismic Studies, Seismic/Structural Analysis, and Seismic/Structural Retrofits, or Replacement of Low-Income Housing Tax Credit (LIHTC) projects.
 This program may include New Construction of HUD-Assisted Housing within the three CDBG-DR eligible jurisdictions; the Municipality of Anchorage, the Matanuska-Susitna Borough and the Kenai Peninsula Borough.
 New Construction will emphasize high quality, durability, energy efficiency, sustainability, and mold resistance.

-DCCED also intends to propose the Cook Inlet Housing Authority (CIHA)-Affordable Housing Program, within the Municipality of Anchorage, in particular, for the construction of the Spenard East development, a Low-Income Housing Tax Credit (LIHTC) project, with 48 units in Phase I and 38 units in Phase II and the CIHA/Providence Anchorage Medical Center Permanent Supportive Housing development with 50 units.
+In this Substantial Amendment, DCCED proposes the Indian (Alaska Native) Housing Authority/Cook Inlet Housing Authority (CIHA) Affordable Housing Program, within the Municipality of Anchorage, in particular, for the construction of the Spenard East development, a Low-Income Housing Tax Credit (LIHTC) project, with 48 units in Phase I and 38 units in Phase II and the Providence Alaska House, a permanent supportive housing development, a Low-Income Housing Tax Credit (LIHTC) project, with 51 units in Phase I.